 In a personal interview, Jokin de Irala explained to PRI how even an expert can fail to appreciate how “median age of first sexual intercourse” greatly exaggerates the percentage who are sexually active at given ages.
 “Even most social scientists fail to appreciate this problem,” he told us.
 “This slanting of the data should now be recognized for what it is, and this approach abandoned, by any researcher who wants to carry out a reliable investigation into adolescent sexual behavior,” he added.

 Public health organizations like HHS, USAID, UNAIDS, HRRS, etc., need to rethink their assumptions about the proportion of adolescents who are sexually active.
-Believing—wrongly—that the majority of adolescents are sexually active at 15 years old, they impose condom distribution schemes and sex education courses on kids at ever younger ages.
+Especially since even the Guttmacher Institute, an offshoot of Planned Parenthood and no great advocate for chastity, has acknowledged that “perceptions of young adolescent sexual activity are greatly exaggerated.”
+Believing wrongly that the majority of adolescents are sexually active at 15 years old, these health organizations impose condom distribution schemes and sex education courses on kids at ever younger ages.

 Spread the word.